Philadelphia’s beloved St. Katharine Drexel has just celebrated her first anniversary in a new shrine just off the Ben Franklin Parkway.

 The saint’s remains had previously been entombed in the chapel of St. Elizabeth Convent, the Bensalem motherhouse of the religious congregation founded by St. Katharine, the Sisters of the Blessed Sacrament.

-She founded the order in 1891 to minister to the marginalized African American and Native American populations.
+She established the order in 1891 to minister to the marginalized African American and Native American populations.
 She died in 1955 and was canonized in 2000.

 Due to a decline in vocations, the congregation opted to close St. Elizabeth Convent and list the property for sale.